 3. Functionality Cookies

 We use functionality cookies to allow us to remember your preferences and to enable the delivery of specific services.
-For example, cookies help you access the Member only area, and to carry out certain functions such as booking examinations, downloading past papers and so on.
+For example, cookies help you access the Member only area, and to carry out certain functions such as booking examinations, downloading past papers, watching videos on iRCO, and so on.

 We do not allow advertisers or other third parties to place cookies via the RCO website.
 The only exception is that like many companies, we use Google Analytics to help us monitor our website traffic and improve its performance over time so that we can improve the services it provides and its relevance for visitors.